InQuicker/kaws/docs/references/cluster.md

-    init       Initializes all the configuration files for a new cluster output     Displays the Terraform outputs for the target cluster plan       Displays the Terraform plan for the target cluster
+    init       Initializes all the configuration files for a new cluster output     Displays the Terraform outputs for the target cluster plan       Displays the Terraform plan for the target cluster refresh    Refreshes the Terraform state for the target cluster
 ```

 ## Subcommands